seantdinh/ProjectWorkExamples/README.md

 SQL Examples Use http://sqlfiddle.com/#!18 - MS SQL Server 2017 - Data input is at the top and query is at the bottom in the text file
-1. Comparing two tables and outputting the difference
+1. Comparing two tables and outputting the difference - SQLFiddleCompareTables.txt
-2. Finding concurrent jobs by start and end times
+2. Finding concurrent jobs by start and end times - SQLFiddleConcurrent.txt